turris-cz/user-docs/docs/basics/apps/netboot.md

 # Network boot of Turris MOX

 This article will guide you through setting up your Turris MOX as an AP attached to another Turris router.
+In this setup, MOX doesn't have local filesystem and doesn't have any local settings.
+Everything is controlled and setup from scratch on every boot from the controlling device.

 ## Necessary software